 What are ad groups?

-Native and Push campaigns contain ad groups, which contain creatives.
+Push campaigns contain ad groups, which contain creatives.
 This hierarchy gives you the flexibility to organize your campaigns however you like, so you can seamlessly test, measure, and optimize for best results.

 At the campaign level, you can customize settings such as budgets, schedules, and frequency caps.
 Ad groups allow you to further restrict those settings, target specific audiences within a campaign, allocate budgets, and customize bids.

 For example, if you’re running an offer in two countries and you want to allocate different budgets and unique bids for each, you can set up one overall campaign for the offer with two different ad groups instead of creating two separate campaigns.